Obama tells Congress he plans to remove Cuba from terrorism list

 Geoff Thale of the Washington Office on Latin America, a private group that promotes democracy in the hemisphere, said: "Taking Cuba off the list of terrorist states is a sensible, and long-overdue step."

 Cuba was added to the list at the height of the Cold War when it was aiding leftist insurgencies such as the FARC rebels in Colombia.
-The most recent State Department report in 2013 also accused Havana of providing safe haven to the armed Basque separatist group ETA, which is now inactive and last year pledged to disarm.
+The most recent State Department report in 2013 also accused Havana of providing "safe haven" to Basque ETA separatist guerrillas but said its ties had become more distant to the group, which last year pledged to disarm.

-Cuba is now hosting peace talks between the Colombian government and the FARC.
+Cuba is now promoting peace talks between the Colombian government and the FARC.

-(Additional reporting by Roberta Rampton, Julia Edwards, Patricia Zengerle, Douwe Miedema, Arshad Mohammed and Marc Frank; Editing by Jonathan Oatis, Howard Goller and Ken Wills)
+(Additional reporting by Julia Edwards, Patricia Zengerle, Douwe Miedema, Arshad Mohammed and Daniel Trotta; Editing by Jonathan Oatis and Howard Goller)